-This is an initial public offering of shares of common stock of AgenTus Therapeutics, Inc. We are selling initial public offering price is expected to be between \$ and \$ per share.
+This is an initial public offering of shares of common stock of MiNK Therapeutics, Inc. We are selling public offering price is expected to be between \$ and \$ per share.

 shares of our common stock.
-The
+The initial

-We intend to apply to list our common stock on the Nasdaq Global Market under the symbol "AGTS."
+We have applied to list our common stock on the Nasdaq Global Market under the symbol "INKT."